 A: Adjustable drivers use wrench screws to allow golfers to quickly set up different loft and face angle settings.
-Movable weights allow the center of mass of each club to move to help dial in spin rates for each player.
-These parameters are vitol to getting you the proper golf club fit, especially for driver and fairway wood performance.
+Movable weights allow the center of gravity and sweet spot of each club to move to help dial in spin rates for each player.
+These parameters are vital to getting you the proper golf club fit, especially for forgiving driver and fairway wood performance.

 Q: How Do You Know if a Driver is USGA Conforming?

 A: As new clubs are relese, they must be tested to ensure they conform to the rules of golf.
 Consumers can find the complete list of golf clubs that have been certified as conforming by the USGA at the link below.

 Callaway used Artificial Intelligence to engineer a NEW formula for speed, and they put it into their most forgiving Epic driver ever.
 The new Epic MAX is a remarkable engineering feat for golfers who want to hit the ball longer and straighter than they ever have before.
 It’s built on a simple equation: max ball speed (with the new Jailbreak A.I Speed Frame) + maximum forgiveness (with high MOI and adjustable weighting) = the ultimate max driver.
 And it’s about to change the industry forever.